mcteamster/white/docs/aws.md

 # AWS Hosting Architecture
 The game is hosted on AWS using the following services:
 - CloudFront for the Web App
-- AppRunner for the `boardgame.io` Game Servers in multiple regions
+- AppRunner and EC2 for the `boardgame.io` Game Servers in multiple regions
 - API Gateway, SQS, and Lambda for the Global Card Creation and 'Like' API

 ![AWS Hosting Architecture](./img/aws.svg)